skjolber/json-log-filter/README.md

 Configure filters from `JacksonJsonLogFilterBuilder`.

 ## Performance
-This project trades parser/serializer features for performance, and runs multiple times faster than a "traditional" parser/writer approach (like when using Jackson).
+This project trades parser/serializer features for performance, and runs multiple times faster than a "traditional" parser/serializer approach (like when using [Jackson]).

 See the benchmark results ([JDK 25](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-5.0.0.jdk25.json&topBar=off)) and the [JMH] module for running detailed benchmarks.